-fter much anticipation, AMC’s Mad Men starts Season Five this Sunday, March 25th.
-You’ll be needing snacks and cocktails, so we’ve got you covered with a few ideas from the 60′s.
-While everything back then was usually homemade, here are some easy cheats for the new millennium that even the discerning gentlemen at Sterling Cooper Draper Pryce wouldn’t notice.
+After much anticipation, AMC’s Mad Men starts season five this Sunday, March 25th.
+You’ll be needing snacks and cocktails, so we’ve got a few ideas from the 60′s.
+While everything then was usually homemade, here are some easy cheats for the new millennium that even the discerning gentlemen at Sterling Cooper Draper Pryce wouldn’t notice.

 Entertaining guests at home?
 Two must-haves are Devil-ish Eggs and pigs-in-a-blanket.
 Find the former at Founding Farmers.
 These famous eggs are made using cage-free eggs and come four to an order for $4.
 You can also order them topped with Maine lobster, smoked salmon, and crab for $14.
 1924 Pennsylvania Avenue NW.
 202.822.8783